kyoriku/sql-zoo/README.md

 ```bash
 git clone https://github.com/kyoriku/sql-zoo.git
 ```

+## Learning Goals
+These exercises helped me build hands-on experience in the following areas:

+- Basic SQL Operations:
+  - Writing SQL queries using `SELECT` statements to retrieve specific data from tables
+  - Utilizing `WHERE` clauses to filter records based on conditions and comparisons
+  - Applying pattern matching with `LIKE` and filtering with `IN`, `BETWEEN` operators
+  - Using `ORDER BY` for sorting and `DISTINCT` to remove duplicates

+- Aggregate Functions and Grouping:
+  - Using aggregate functions (`COUNT`, `SUM`, `AVG`, `MIN`, `MAX`) for data analysis
+  - Grouping data with `GROUP BY` and filtering groups with `HAVING` clauses
+  - Combining aggregate functions with joins for complex data analysis

+- JOIN Operations:
+  - Understanding different types of joins: `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`
+  - Combining multiple tables using common fields
+  - Working with self joins to analyze hierarchical or self-referential data
+  - Using joins with aggregate functions for comprehensive data analysis

+- Advanced SQL Concepts:
+  - Creating and using subqueries in `SELECT`, `FROM`, and `WHERE` clauses
+  - Handling NULL values using `IS NULL`, `COALESCE`, and outer joins
+  - Using `CASE` statements for conditional logic in queries
+  - Writing correlated subqueries for row-by-row processing

+- Problem-Solving Skills:
+  - Breaking down complex queries into manageable steps
+  - Choosing appropriate SQL operations for different data analysis needs
+  - Understanding and optimizing query performance
+  - Reinforcing SQL knowledge through practical exercises and quizzes

 ## Acknowledgments
 The exercises in this repository are based on the interactive tutorials from [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial).
 This platform provides a great way to practice SQL in a hands-on manner and is an excellent resource for SQL learners at all levels.